 1 2 3 4 Sec.
 94. No local matching funds may be required by the Department of Human Resources as a condition of any locality's receiving any State day care funds appropriated by this act unless federal law requires such a match.
-5 6 Requested by: Representatives Duncan, L. Etheridge --DAY CARE 7 Sec.
-95. The Department of Human Resources shall distribute the funds , 8 9 appropriated and otherwise available to it for the purchase of slots in day care for minor children of needy families so as to serve the greatest number of children possible.
+5 Requested by: Representatives Duncan, L. Etheridge 6 7 Sec.
+95. The Department of Human Resources shall distribute the funds 8 9 appropriated and otherwise available to it for the purchase of slots in day care for minor children of needy families so as to serve the greatest number of children possible.
 10 11 Requested by: Representatives Duncan, L. Etheridge 12 --DAY CARE RATES 13 Sec.
 96. (a) Rules for the monthly schedule of payments for the purchase of day 14 care services for low income children shall be established by the Social Services 15 Commission pursuant to G.S.
-143B-153(8)a., in accordance with the following 16 requirements: 17 (1) For facilities in which fewer than fifty percent (50%) of the enrollees 18 are subsidized by State or federal funds, the State shall continue to pay 19 the same fee paid by private paying parents for a child in the same age 20 group in the same facility.
-(2) Excilition in which fifth remains (500%) or more of the smalless and 21 (2) Facilities in which fifty percent (50%) or more of the enrollees are 22 subsidized by State or federal funds may choose annually one of the 23 24 following payment options: 24 25 a.
-The facility's payment rate for fiscal year 1985-86; orb.
-The county market rate, as calculated annually by the 23 26 Department of Human Resources' Office of Child Day Care 20 27 Services.
+143B-153(8)a., in accordance with the following 16 requirements: 17 (1) For facilities in which fewer than fifty percent (50%) of the enrollees 18 are subsidized by State or federal funds, the State shall continue to pay 19 20 the same fee paid by private paying parents for a child in the same age 20 21 group in the same facility.(2) Facilities in which fifty percent (50%) or more of the enrollees are 21 subsidized by State or federal funds may choose annually one of the 22 following payment options: 23 a.
+The facility's payment rate for fiscal year 1985-86; or 25 b.
+The county market rate, as calculated annually by the 26 Department of Human Resources' Office of Child Day Care 27 Services.
 A market rate shall be calculated for each county and 28 for each age group of enrollees, and shall be the county average 29 of all fees charged to unsubsidized private paying parents for 30 each age group of enrollees.
 Effective July 1, 1987, and 31 thereafter, the county market rates shall be calculated from 32 facility fee schedules collected by the Office of Child Day Care 33 Services during its annual inspection visits.
 34 (b) Facilities licensed pursuant to Article 7 of Chapter 110 of the General 35 Statutes may participate in the program that provides for the purchase of slots in day 36 care facilities, for minor children of needy families.
 No separate licensing requirements 37 may be used to select facilities to participate.
 38 Day care plans from which the State purchases day care services shall meet 39 the standards established by the Child Day Care Commission pursuant to G.S.
 110-101 40 and G.S.
 110-105.1.
-Until it can demonstrate that it meets the standards adopted by the 41 42 Child Day Care Commission, a day care plan from which the State purchases day care 42 43 services for minor children of needy families shall meet all certification standards adopted by the Department of Human Resources' Office of Child Day Care Services.
-43 44 The fee for the purchase of care from a day care plan is one hundred fifty dollars -1-1 The ree for the parentise of care from a day care plan is one nundred fifty donars
+Until it can demonstrate that it meets the standards adopted by the Child Day Cara Commission a day cara plan from which the State purchases day cara 41 42 Child Day Care Commission, a day care plan from which the State purchases day care 42 43 services for minor children of needy families shall meet all certification standards adopted by the Department of Human Resources' Office of Child Day Care Services.
+43 44 The fee for the purchase of care from a day care plan is one hundred fifty dollars 17 The ree for the purchase of cure from a day cure plan is one numbered fifty donais